hubjoltd/socialconnect/replit.md

 - **Meeting Management**:
   - Create Meeting: Form to schedule new meetings with date/time/participants
   - Meetings: List of upcoming and past meetings with join/view options
-  - Calendar: Full calendar view with Google/Microsoft integration options
+  - Calendar: Zoom-style layout with compact left calendar, events list on right, and real OAuth integration for Google Calendar and Microsoft Outlook
 - **404 Page**: Standard not found page with navigation back to app

 ### UI Component System